pottedmeat7/OpenVR-WalkInPlace/Readme.md

 - Anything else such as Teleport games just generating a click with "click to sprint" is the best option

 ### Controller selection
-All input now goes into the OVRWIP Custom Controller you can also rebind the input from the OVRWIP controller to other controllers.
+All input now goes into the OVRWIP Custom Controller you can also rebind the input from the OVRWIP controller to other controllers using the SteamVR Input Bindings.

 ### buttons to disable/enable WIP
 These options can be used to disable/enable virtual movement when your holding or not holding the button selected.